MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 6. Once App Center has completed the hand-over of the app to Intune, the status of the app will change to **Submitted**.
 7. In case of a failure while publishing, the status is **failed** with an error message.

-For any issues, you can always reach out and let us know by opening a support ticket.
+For any issues, you can always open a support ticket.
 Select the help menu (?) in the upper right corner of App Center portal, then choose 'Contact support'.
 Our dedicated support team will respond to your questions and feedback.

 ## Publishing through the CLI